 The conductor didn’t fine me for not having a valid ticket, but instead let me purchase a new, valid ticket.
 The cost was €4; I can’t recall if this ticket was a day-long ticket or a short duration ticket, but I do recall making sure I arrived at the Wiltz train station with plenty of time to spare in order to validate my e-Go card before boarding the train back to Luxembourg.

 So, don’t repeat my mistake – be sure to validate your e-Go card before getting on the train!
 Then sit back, relax, and enjoy the view.

-- Mobilitéits Zentral: Check bus and train times in Luxembourg and the greater region and read news and announcements (in French) of line interruptions or added service for festivals.
+- Mobilitéits Zentral: Check bus and train times in Luxembourg and the greater region.
+Read news and announcements (in French) of line interruptions or added service for festivals.

-- Ville de Luxembourg: This link takes you to the bus section of the city's web site, where you can find essentially the same information you can find at the Mobilitéits Zentral web site above.
+- Ville de Luxembourg: This link takes you to the bus section of the city’s website.
+Here, you can find essentially the same information you can find at the Mobilitéits Zentral web site above.
 In French.